traeblain/.comV2/content/blog/a-new-hope-for-the-last-jedi.md

 I believe that Abrams has this same opinion.
 With the rise of the First Order and appearance of Snoke, this seems to be reinforced.
 Kylo was also born from Luke's Jedi training work, and if Luke was creating balance...then why would such a great power be so easily seduced to the dark side?

 > _It is where you are from.
 What you are made of.
 The dark side—and the  light.
 The finest sculptor cannot fashion a masterpiece from poor materials.
 He must have something pure, something strong, something unbreakable, with which to work._
-> <cite>- Snoke</cite>
+> <cite>Snoke</cite>

 So this comes back to "What is balance in the Force?" and how would one restore this?